icons8/lunacy-docs/docs/tips.md

 ## Zoom to selection

-To quickly jump to the required object on the canvas, select it in the left panel and press `Ctrl+2` or double-click its outline/icon.
+To quickly jump to the required layer on the canvas, select it in the left panel and press `Ctrl+2` or double-click its outline/icon.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips-zoomtoselectionph.png" height="auto"><source src="/public/tips-zoomtoselection.mp4" type="video/mp4"></video>

-## Scaling objects
+## Scaling

-If you want to resize an object with styling (borders, shadows, etc.), you should consider the scaling feature.
-Together with object size, it will accordingly adjust the values of its styling properties.
-See the demo below and note how the value of the border thickness changes with the object size.
+If you want to resize a layer together with its styling (borders, shadows, etc.), you should consider the scaling feature.
+Together with the layer size, it will accordingly adjust the values of its styling properties.
+See the demo below and note how the value of the border thickness changes with the layer size.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/object-resizing3.png" height="auto"><source src="/public/object-resizing3.mp4" type="video/mp4"></video>

-In a similar fashion you can scale several objects at a time.
+In a similar fashion you can scale several layers at a time.

 ## Importing an image from the internet